ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Quicksort.rst

 less than the pivot.
-The records are then rearranged in such a way that the :math:`k` values less than the pivot are placed in the first, or leftmost, :math:`k` positions in the array, and the values greater than or equal to the pivot are placed in the last, or rightmost, :math:`n-k` positions.
+The records are then rearranged in such a way that the :math:`k` values less than the pivot are placed in the first, or leftmost, :math:`k` positions in the array, the pivot itself is placed at index :math:`k`, and the values greater than or equal to the pivot are placed in the last, or rightmost, :math:`n-k-1` positions.
 This is called a :term:`partition` of the array.
 The values placed in a given partition need not (and typically will